-The purpose of this offer is to facilitate the issue of Ordinary Shares to persons who are, or who are intending to be suppliers of kiwifruit to EastPack and therefore will become, Shareholders of EastPack.
+The purpose of this offer is to facilitate the issue of Ordinary Shares to persons who are, or who are intending to be, suppliers of kiwifruit to EastPack and therefore are required to become Shareholders of EastPack.
 Ordinary Shares are primarily allotted to new Growers on an annual basis, typically following the conclusion of the kiwifruit harvest.
 There is no specific intended use of the funds raised under the offer.
-Instead, funds will be used as general funds (including for working capital requirements and ongoing investment in infrastructure) rather than for specific activities.
+Instead, funds will be used as general funds (including for working capital requirements and ongoing investment in infrastructure and technology to build capacity) rather than for specific activities.
 The use of funds raised under the offer will not change depending on the total amount that is raised.
 The purpose of Ordinary Shares is to allow ownership to refresh over time as well as provide capital.
-As orchards change hands, the rules relating to subscription for and surrender of Ordinary Shares are intended to allow shareholders to come and go.
+As orchards change hands, the rules relating to subscription for and sale of Ordinary Shares are intended to allow shareholders to come and go.